ARKADATAazk/ARKITEKT/VSTs/DrumBlocks/ROADMAP.md

 ### 3.5 Chain Extraction (Ableton-style)
 - [ ] Drag pad to new track → creates track with:
   - MIDI item with pad's notes
-  - New BlockSampler with just that pad
+  - New DrumBlocks VST with just that pad
   - Or RS5K with sample

 ---